Search for flavour-changing neutral-current couplings between the top quark and the photon with the ATLAS detector at $\sqrt{s} = 13$ TeV: Data-driven estimate of misidentified photons

 Electrons can be misidentified as photons, for example, if the electron track is not reconstructed or if the track is not matched to the energy clusters in the electromagnetic calorimeter.
 These misidentified photons are referred to in the following as $e\to\gamma$ fakes.
 The probability for an electron to be misidentified as a photon, $\egfake$, is measured from data and simulation following the methodology used previously~\cite{PERF-2017-02,TOPQ-2018-22}.
 The ratio of the probabilities measured in data and simulation is then applied to correct the simulation.

 Two regions are defined in order to measure $\egfake$.
 The $Z\to e\gamma$ region is defined by requiring exactly one electron and one photon with an electron--photon invariant mass in the range 70--110~\gev.
 The $Z \to ee$ region is defined by requiring exactly two electrons with opposite electric charge, no photons, and a dielectron invariant mass in the range 70--110~\gev.
 Both regions are required to have $\met < 30~\gev$, and a veto on the presence of $b$-tagged jets is applied.
+In both regions, electrons and muons need to fulfil the same criteria as described in Chapter~\ref{sec:selection}.
 Templates from MC simulation for the invariant mass of the dielectron (electron--photon) pair are estimated from a binned-likelihood fit in the $Z\to ee$ ($Z \to e\gamma$) region.
 The templates also include the SM backgrounds originating from $W\gamma$+jets and $Z\gamma$+jets events.
 For the $Z\to e\gamma$ region, third-order Bernstein polynomials are used to create templates for the remaining SM backgrounds.
 The ratio of the integrals of the aforementioned fitted signal templates is calculated in order to estimate $2 \egfake$, where the factor of two accounts for the two electrons in $Z\rightarrow ee$ events that may be misidentified as a photon.
 The $\egfake$ probabilities are measured independently in six bins in photon $|\eta|$ and separately for the different reconstruction types for converted photons, defined by the number of hits in the silicon detectors and in the TRT.
+The measured $\egfake$ probabilities range from about 3\% for the central photons up to 12\% for the forward photons, with an inclusive probability of about 5\%.